No pity please, just change.

 Here are some tips to ensure your language fits with the social and not the medical model of disability:

-• avoid collective terms and labels like ‘the disabled’ idpwd_logo_stacked_date_reversedand ‘the blind’
+- avoid collective terms and labels like ‘the disabled’ and ‘the blind’

 The social model of disability illustrates that impairment doesn’t need to lead to disability and focuses on how to remove the disabling features of our modern society.